 The rate of poverty in the area compares well with other areas.
 However, and despite its reputation for being a wealthy area, a rather large part of the population is under the poverty line and neighborhood solutions need to be offered and applied.

 Immigration is gradually changing the social portrait of a population that, nonetheless, is still mainly French.
-Recent immigrants are often poor and the integration is sometimes slow and difficult despite the fact that neighborhood youth family services are available.
+Recent immigrants are often poor and their integration is sometimes slow and difficult despite neighborhood youth family services.

-Those most affected are aboriginals, families with single-parent mothers, children, mentally ill and physically handicapped people.
-The number of single-parent families is increasing and so is the number of people living alone in housings that often show various signs of decay.
+Those most affected are aboriginals, single mothers, children, mentally ill or physically handicapped people.
+The number of single-parent families is increasing and so is the number of people living alone in housings that often show too many signs of decay.